ronentk/TextLabs/docs/source/notes/custom_env.rst

 Building the Zork1Environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Since `zork1.z5` is a Z-Machine game, we want to leverage the *python-frotz* communication pipeline already in place in :py:class:`textworld.envs.FrotzEnvironment <textworld.envs.zmachine.frotz.FrotzEnvironment>`.
+Since `zork1.z5` is a Z-Machine game, we want to leverage the *python-frotz* communication pipeline already in place in :py:class:`tw_textlabs.envs.FrotzEnvironment <tw_textlabs.envs.zmachine.frotz.FrotzEnvironment>`.
 To do so, we simply have to subclass it.

 ::

-    from textworld.envs import FrotzEnvironment
+    from tw_textlabs.envs import FrotzEnvironment

     class Zork1Environment(FrotzEnvironment):
         GAME_STATE_CLASS = Zork1GameState